 Title: Financial frictions and housing collateral contraints in a macro model with heuristics

-Authors: Corrado Macchiarelli - Brunel University (United Kingdom) [presenting]
+Authors: Corrado Macchiarelli - National Institute of Economic and Social Research (United Kingdom) [presenting]

 Paul De Grauwe - LSE (United Kingdom)